 “We know that many BU students like to party on Halloween.
 But this is a very different year”

-Now that Boston University is publishing its COVID-19 testing data on a public-facing dashboard, Gloria Waters, BU vice president and associate provost for research, and Judy Platt, director of BU Student Health Services, are providing a weekly update on the overall health of the BU community.
+Boston University publishes its COVID-19 testing data on a public-facing dashboard.
+Gloria Waters, BU vice president and associate provost for research, and Judy Platt, director of BU Student Health Services, provide a weekly update on the overall health of the BU community.

 Between October 21 and 27, Boston University reported 32 new positive coronavirus tests in students and 9 in faculty and staff.